How to Run Local AI Models with OpenCode

 \

 This works with any **local model** exposed through Unsloth’s **OpenAI-compatible API**, including: DeepSeek, Qwen, Gemma, and more.
-OpenCode acts as the client, while Unsloth loads and serves models models via a local API.
+OpenCode acts as the client, while Unsloth loads and serves models via a local API.

 After setup, OpenCode connects to Unsloth, where you can select a loaded model and use it as a **coding agent**.